jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

 ### With docker driver

-In WSL2 on Windows and Docker Desktop installed on Windows it is possible to share the docker driver with WSL2.
+In WSL2 on Windows and Docker Desktop installed on Windows, it is possible to share the docker driver with WSL2.

 ```sh
 minikube start